 Charles gets up and goes to the closet to get his coat.
 It was rarely cold enough in Miami to need it, but Charles felt naked without a sport coat.
 And besides, a coat was essential to mask the smell from his pits.
 Charles has bad B.O., and often changes shirts as many as six times a day, shucking them into a stinking pile in a corner of his closet.
 After years in Florida, his only concession to the muggy heat is to give up the tweed and wool in favor of linen jackets.
 Grabbing the sheaf of papers off the printer, Charles hurries out the door.

 Chip makes a little money on the side working for a pastoral counseling center.
 They primarily send him couples with marital difficulties, usually from other congregations.
-As Charles walks into the office, he can see that Chip’s door is closed.
+As Charles walks in the office, he can see that Chip’s door is closed.

 “Rita, is he busy?”
 Charles asks the church secretary, a voluptuous dark-haired Haitian with a taste for figure-enhancing yet somehow prim clothing.
 Charles has had many erotic dreams about her but has never gotten up the nerve to even ask her out for a drink.

 “Yes, he’s got a couple in there with him.
 But they should be out soon, their hour’s almost up.
 How you doin’ Charles?”
 Rita leans back in her chair and stretches, pulling the material of her blouse tightly across her bosom.

 “Oh, fine.
 I finished a chapter that I’m pretty excited about and I can’t wait to show it to Chip.”

 “Well, have a seat.
 Do you want any coffee or anything?”